 One game my daughter plays while doing her math is what she calls “Mathscotch”.
 She’s been asking me daily lately if we can play “Mathscotch” and how can I say no to a kid asking to do math. 🙂

 Think of her hopscotch board as a giant number line.
 I wrote the numbers from 0 to 20 in connecting spaces.

-If the question says, find the difference between 13 and 17 for example, she will stand on the 13 and count her steps till she reaches 17.
+If the question on her worksheet says, find the difference between 13 and 17, for example, she will stand on the 13 and count her steps till she reaches 17.
 Then she’ll write the answer.